This page contains general information for applicants who plan to apply to the Master of Digital Sciences (M.D.S.) degree program.

-- April 15 (for summer admission)
+- April 15 (for part time summer admission)

 Applicants for the Master of Digital Sciences degree are expected to have an undergraduate grade point average (GPA) of at least 3.0 on a 4.0 point scale.
-Applicants with a lower GPA will be considered for conditional admission.
-The GRE is not required but if taken will be considered in the admission process.

 The (required) statement of goals and objectives should explain the applicant's goals and objectives for pursuing this advanced degree.
 For example, the applicant may want to better prepare for a particular career, to update knowledge in a specific area or to add expertise that will make the applicant more valuable in a current career.